ethdebug/solidity-data-representation/src/types.md

 1. External functions with a specified amount of `gas` or `value` attached (even if that amount is zero).
-2. External functions of libraries -- including library functions declared `public` when not in that library -- because there is presently no way to represent that they should be called with `DELEGATECALL`; and functions created by `using ... for ...` directives.
+2. External functions of libraries -- including library functions declared `public` when not in that library -- because there is presently no way to represent that they should be called with `DELEGATECALL`, and because they may accept non-ABI types and thus have no signature according to the ABI specification.
+This similarly includes functions created by `using ... for ...` directives.
 3. Special functions defined by the language.
 This means globally available functions; functions which are members of arrays; functions which are members of addresses; and functions which are members of external functions.